 The CCMC plan sponsor's funding policy is to make contributions to meet the minimum funding requirements of Internal Revenue Code Sections 412(a) and 430 as determined by an independent actuary.
 Additionally, the Plan Sponsor may contribute an amount above the required contribution.
-The Plan Sponsor's contribution of approximately \$0.7 million for the years ended September 30, 2019 and 2018, meets the minimum funding requirements of ERISA.
+For the years ended September 30, 2020 and 2019, the Plan Sponsor's contributions of approximately \$1.1 million and \$0.7 million, respectively, meet the minimum funding requirements of ERISA.